hovren/visualsearch/docs/index.rst

 in a database of images.
 It achieves this by using a technique known as *Bag of Words*.

-This tool was developed with support from the `Visual Sweden <http://visualsweden.se>`_ initiative.
+This tool was developed within the `Visual Sweden <http://visualsweden.se>`_ initiative.

 The source repository for this project is hosted on `Github <https://github.com/hovren/visualsearch>`_.